Weapons Locker – Body Armour – Chapter zero

-Furthermore, we’re also going to introduce two optional but simple rules for body armour.
+Furthermore, we’re also going to introduce two optional, simple rules for body armour.

 In DCH, stealth is an OV/RV opposed to people’s Perception Check.
 Stealth penalties lower this OV/RV.

-The penalty assumes that the stealthy person has made some serious preparation work to muffle the armour.
+The penalty assumes that the stealthy person carefully muffled the armour.
 Attempting to sneak around in unmodified armour is a -2CS penalty.

 Wearing body armour

-Generally, correctly-made body armour at any technology level will not hinder general speed and mobility.
+Correctly-made body armour at any technology level will not normally hinder general speed and mobility.

 Exceptions include :